The smartphones of 2022: the best to give at Christmas-breakinglatest.news-Breaking Latest News

 In the Android world, however, Samsung promises updates to the operating system for the next four years (Google stops at three for the Pixel) and security updates for five.
 After years of phones being launched with great fanfare and soon abandoned to their fate, this too is good news.

 In the end, the most important lesson of 2022 is that smartphones as we know them are not going to change much in the near future.
 Sure, they’ll still have faster processors and more advanced cameras, but a revolution in form or function doesn’t seem around the corner.
-Despite the industry’s efforts, it won’t even come from foldable phones, a niche occupied almost entirely by Samsung with Z Flip and Z Fold, which is now also being overlooked by Motorola and – soon – Oppo.
+Despite the industry’s best efforts, it won’t even come from foldable phones, a niche filled almost entirely by Samsung con Z Flip e Z Foldwhere they now face also Motorola and (soon) Oppo.

 Tech Test